lw8192/Red-Team-Dev/C/Multithreading_In_C.md

 [Debugging Programs with Multiple Threads](https://www.sourceware.org/gdb/current/onlinedocs/gdb.html/Threads.html#Threads)
 Debugging tips:
 - Try to debug with as few threads as possible.
 - When using printf/ fprintf to stdout flush after with fflush(stdout);
+- Good practice: join threads before exiting main.
 Use Valgrind to detect race conditions and pthreads API misuses.
 - Be aware of shared variables or resources that are order-dependant.
 - If necessary: add a critical section or mutex around suspect code and then try to narrow down the problem by shrinking the critical section.